The Gluing Property: Improving the upper bound for the omega -gluing property

-Unfortunately we do not know how to prove the conjecture, but we got pretty close to it, by showing that its corollary holds; to wit, there is a finite iteration that determines $\mathcal{U}$ (Lemma~\ref{MainLemma2} above).
+Unfortunately we do not know how to prove the conjecture, but we got pretty close to it, by showing that its corollary holds; namely, there is a finite iteration that determines $\mathcal{U}$ (Lemma~\ref{MainLemma2} above).